lanukim/lanukim.github.io/index.md

 **Lanu Kim**, Christopher Adolph, Jevin West, and Katherine Stovel.
 2020.
 “The Influence of Changing Marginals on Measures of Inequality in Scholarly Citations: Evidence of Bias and a Resampling Correction.” _Sociological Science_ 7:314-341.
 [Link](https://sociologicalscience.com/articles-v7-13-314/)

 **Lanu Kim**, Jason Portenoy, Jevin West, and Katherine Stovel.
 2020.
-“Scientific Journals Still Matter in the Era of Academic Search Engines and Preprint Archives.” _Journal of the Association for Information School and Technology_ 71(10):1218-1226.
+“Scientific Journals Still Matter in the Era of Academic Search Engines and Preprint Archives.” _Journal of the Association for Information Science and Technology_ 71(10):1218-1226.
 [Link](https://doi.org/10.1002/asi.24326)

 **Lanu Kim**, Sue-yeon Song.
 2020.
 “Is Korean Academia Unique?: Comparison of Knowledge Discourses between Korean and International Sociology.” _Korean Journal of Sociology_ 54(4):1-40. (in Korean) [Link](https://www.dbpia.co.kr/Journal/articleDetail?nodeId=NODE10502123)